crocodile/phpfacebooklogindemo/README.md

-This is a basic demo demonstrating login with the Facebook Php SDK 4.0.0
+***Facebook login flow demo*** with the Php SDK 4.0.0 using long-lived access tokens stored in a back-end DB

 The following files are important:
 * index.php     - Main file, where most things happen